-A KISS pinball machine typically ranges from $1,500 to $3,000, depending on its condition and rarity.
-For well-maintained machines, you can expect to pay between $2,000 and $3,000.
-If repairs are needed, prices can drop to around $1,500.
-Collectible versions that are in excellent condition might even fetch upward of $9,000.
-The market has seen a noticeable increase in demand, making these machines more desirable among collectors.
-To get the best deal, it's important to assess the machine's condition and functionality thoroughly.
-Keep exploring to discover more tips and insights on valuing these classic machines!
+A KISS pinball machine typically costs between $1,500 and $3,000, depending on its condition and rarity.
+Well-maintained machines fall in the $2,000 to $3,000 range, but if repairs are needed, prices can drop to around $1,500.
+Rare collectible versions in excellent condition can even sell for upwards of $9,000.
+The market demand for these machines has been on the rise, making them more desirable among collectors.
+To ensure you get the best deal, make sure to thoroughly assess the machine’s condition and functionality.
+Keep exploring for more tips and insights on evaluating these classic machines!

 Key Takeaways